A koala hospital? It’s part of an Australian volunteer koala care project to save Australia’s favourite marsupial.

 The Koala Hospital tries to educate home owners to be responsible pet owners, to erect timber runners from trees to fences, to lock dogs up at night and to pick a breed that is less likely to attack wildlife.
 Staffordshire bull terriers, cattle dogs and alsatians are high on the list of offenders.

 Hastings Grace and Noah spent some eight months at the hospital in a free living yard to allow Noah to grow out to weaning and release size.

-Hastings Grace was released into the grounds of the Macquarie Nature Reserve next to the hospital (well away from the malamutes) and Noah was released, along with four other young handraised koalas, into a national park that had excellent unoccupied habitat well suited to a new colony.
-A really good outcome for both mother and joey.
+Hastings Grace was released into the grounds of the Macquarie Nature Reserve next to the hospital (well away from the malamutes).
+Along with four other young handraised koalas, Noah was released into a national park.
+This park had excellent unoccupied habitat well suited to a new colony.
+A good outcome for both mother and joey.

-When visitors come to the hospital they are likely to see, in the outside rehabilitation yards, cute koalas such as this one curled up asleep.
+When visitors come to the hospital they are likely to see, in the outside rehabilitation yards, cute koalas curled up asleep.